mijungi/lllvm/README.md

 % The desired reduced dimension.
 Say we want to reduce to 2 dimensions. op.dx = 2;

 % Call lllvm_1ep to run LL-LVM.
-% Relevant variables are in the struct "results".
+% Relevant output variables are in the struct "results".
 [results, op ] = lllvm_1ep(Y, op);

 % In particular, results.mean_x is a dx*n x #iterations matrix.
-% To get the result x as a  dx x n matrix, we can do. x = reshape(results.mean_x(:, end), 2, []);
+% To get the result x as a dx x n matrix, we can do x = reshape(results.mean_x(:, end), 2, []);
 ```
 ## Results